Our partnership with Save the Children first launched in 2003, with a clear ambition.

 By harnessing RB’s entire business in programme support, innovation, research, brand initiatives and employee engagement, we have developed the Save a Child a Minute programme.

-In this programme, RB and Save the Children have established signature programmes in India, Nigeria and Pakistan, so that we can lay the foundations for rollout of our model.
+In this programme, RB and Save the Children have established signature programmes in India and Nigeria, so that we can lay the foundations for roll out of our model.

 School children wash their hands in a washing station made possible by the partnership between RB and Save the Children.
 Simple measures like proper hand washing can prevent potentially serious illnesses like diarrhoea.

 A woman from the Rohini area holds a packet of Harpic toilet powder that community members will use in their pit latrines.